Miraion/Threading/README.md

 func safeDequeue() -> Element?
 ```

 A safe version of `dequeue` that can be called on an empty queue.
-This method should be used of the regular `dequeue` when multiple threads are simultaneously removing elements from the queue.
+This method should be used instead of the regular `dequeue` when multiple threads are simultaneously removing elements from the queue.

 -----